ros-workshop/slam-navigation/README.md

     ```
     * Note:
         * In `rviz`, make sure the visualizers in the Navigation group are enabled.

+### Basic Navigation:

-        * Use the 2D Nav Goal tool in the top toolbar to set a movement goal in the visualizer.
+In the `rviz` window, use the `2D Nav Goal` tool in the top toolbar to set a movement goal in the visualizer.
+Click and drag to set the desired heading.
+As the robot navigates to the goal, you should see the occupancy gridmap grow.
-          * Make sure to select an unoccupied (TODO) or unexplored (TODO grey) location.

-## Basic

-As the robot moves, you should see the grey static map (map topic) grow.
-Occasionally, the gmapping algorithm will relocalize the robot, causing a discrete jump in the map->odom transform.

 ### Hints:
 * If you're running in a virtual machine, slow the Rviz framerate down to 10 Hz (Expand `Global Options` in the Displays panel).
 Similarly, increase this to ~30 Hz on a fast PC.